splunk/public-o11y-docs/README.md

 Add images that enhance existing material, instead of replacing text.
 Don't include a screenshot of the UI if the user can follow your written instructions without it.

-**NOTE:** Make sure to add alternative text.
+> **NOTE:** Make sure to add alternative text.
 Writing alt text for an image is a helpful way to confirm that it adds something, for example, "This animation illustrates the pathway to create a dashboard" instead of something like "This is a screenshot of Tag Spotlight".
 For further guidance, see [Include alt text in images](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Graphicsalttext) in the Splunk Style Guide.

 ### Test the docs locally

 After you've saved your changes, you can test the docs using the Docker container:

 - Run `./start.sh` from the terminal.
-Make sure to run `chmod u+x start.sh` to grant execution permissions.
+Make sure to run `chmod +x start.sh` to grant execution permissions.
 - Enter `make html` or `make clean html` from within the container to build the documentation.
-- Browse `http://localhost:9000` to see the local build of the docs.
-If you're using the `make livehtml` option, access `http://localhost:8888`.
+- Browse `http://localhost:9999` to see the local build of the docs.
+- If you're using the `make livehtml` option, browse `http://localhost:8888`.

 > **NOTE:** Don't run git commands from the container.
 Exit the container first or use a separate terminal window or tab.

 When testing the docs:

 - Make sure that Sphinx is not sending warnings to the terminal.
-You must solve all build errors and warnings before opening a merge request.
+Solve all build errors and warnings before opening a merge request.
 - Check that the documentation shows as intended.

 ## Create a merge request